hirrakhan/hkatcafewebsite/week 8.md

 ## Week 8
 *	I had implemented within the section of home tag an animation to the social links - using a "element" tag within CSS
 *	However, additionaly i added social media external links to make the website more appealing with the specific social media icons
+*	Later on I had made a seperate .js file for the arrow functions used in the "book a table" section of the website

 ** *Please see the code below* **